Federal court orders Wisconsin to draw new legislative district maps

-Wisconsin could have new legislative districts in place for the 2018 elections.
+Wisconsin could have new legislative Assembly districts in place for the 2018 elections.

 Under an order issued Friday morning by a three judge panel in Madison, the state is barred from using the current district maps in future elections.
 Lawmakers were also told to have a new version in place by November of this year.